mikadosham/diffread/README.md

 ## Issues and Feature Requests

-If you encounter any bugs, or have ideas for new features, please [create an issue](https://github.com/your-username/diffread/issues) or submit a feature request.
+If you encounter any bugs, or have ideas for new features, please [create an issue](https://github.com/mikadosham/diffread/issues) or submit a feature request.
 Alternatively, you can reach out via email at [me@adamkhomsi.ca](mailto:me@adamkhomsi.ca).

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

----

-Built with ❤️ by **Adam Khomsi**.
+Built with ☕ by **Adam Khomsi**.